Croton Point Park, Croton-on-Hudson E-BIRD MAP E-BIRD CHECK LIST GOOGLE MAP

 Bobolink in the summer.

 * Finally, in the summer of 2013, mowing was limited and the results dramatic.
 Bobolink returned to breed, and 3 to 4 Grasshopper Sparrows were found singing into the summer.
+Some late mowing may have lead to failed nesting.
+Nesting was successful in 2014.
+In 2015 some mowing may have again affected successful nesting.

 Fall and winter bring in many hawks such as American Kestrel and Northern Harrier.
 Red-tailed Hawks are common year-round.
 Look for Rough-legged Hawk in flight years and an occasional Short-eared Owl.
 Short-eared Owls are best seen at dusk as they start their night cruising the landfill for a meal.
 Great Horned Owl and Eastern-Screech-Owl are also present.